 After having graduated from college with a Business Administration degree, top of his class with a 4.0 GPA and named Class Valedictorian, Sean Aiken struggled with fear, anxiety, and the expectation of others in answering the question, “What should I do with my life?”

-Sean Aiken graduated from college and didn’t know what he wanted to do for a career (or what he wanted to do with his life).
-Instead of take the first job that came along, he found a unique way of figuring it out: The One Week Job Project.
+Instead of take the first job that came along, he found a unique way of figuring it out: The One-Week Job Project.

-How it worked: Anyone, anywhere, could offer Sean a job for one week.
+Anyone, anywhere in the world, could offer Sean a job for one week.
 Any money he earned for the work, he asked the employer to donate towards the ONE / Make Poverty History campaign.
 Total earned = $20,401.60

-On his inspirational quest, Sean trekked more than 55,000 miles, slept on 55 couches, and tried every job he could: Bungee Instructor, Dairy Farmer, Advertising Executive, Baker, Stock Trader, Firefighter, and more.
+On his inspirational quest, Sean tried everything: Bungee Instructor, Dairy Farmer, Advertising Executive, Baker, NHL Mascot, Stock Trader, Firefighter, and more.
 Wherever he could find work, he’d go there, find a couch to crash on and immerse himself in whatever profession was at hand.
 And then he’d move on.

-The media covered the story extensively: The New York Times, Rachael Ray Show, Good Morning America, CNN, 20/20, CBC Newsworld, FOX News and countless others.
+The media covered the story extensively: The New York Times, Rachael Ray Show, Good Morning America, CNN, Time, Wall Street Journal, 20/20, CBC, Macleans, Globe & Mail, and countless others around the world.

 Sean realized he hadn’t started on his own journey.
 He’d started a movement.

 Since then, Sean created a program which enabled others to explore their passions by working a job-a-week, and started One Week Job projects with participants in Australia, India, the UK, Vietnam, and the US.